top of page

 A lot of times parents bring their child in to see a therapist and present them as a problem but the truth is the teens behavior is just a symptom of a larger issue that is taking place in the family system as a whole.

 You can’t change the symptom without dealing with the system that facilitated or influenced the symptom.
-This is why I am here, to help you undo the impact of
+This is why I am here, to help you undo the impact of dysfunctional behavior patterns that have been passed down from generations to generations that might be unknowingly impacting you and your family.

 Families are a living organism